semantifyit/ds-specifications/DomainSpecifications/DS-V2/Grammar/README.md

 *   EnumerationValue - An enumeration value from SDO (must be stated in the vocabulary as an enumeration value)
 *   CustomEnumerationValue - A custom enumeration, that is not stated in the vocabulary as an enumeration value

-CustomEnumerationValue is a new concept that should bridge the broken enumeration modeling of Schema.org.
+CustomEnumerationValue is a new concept that should bridge the broken enumeration modelling of Schema.org.
 It should help to define valid enumeration values, although they are not part of the Schema.org vocabulary.
-This is NECESSARY since the goodrelations features were included into the SDO vocabulary, but didn't match the enumeration modeling.
+This is NECESSARY since the goodrelations features were included in the SDO vocabulary, but didn't match the enumeration modelling.
 Most notably: the expected/allowed enumeration values are not stated as such in the vocabulary, making it hard to list/validate the expected values for that enumeration (ironically, that is what enumerations are for).
-Possible enumeration values are sometimes stated as example in the description of the enumeration, at most.
+Possible enumeration values are sometimes stated as an example in the description of the enumeration, at most.
 See https://schema.org/PaymentMethod

 Rules have also their own types: